xonsium/NDC-notice-bot/README.md

 ## Usage
 - /start - Adds you to users list
-- /last - gives you last the notice
+- /last - gives you the last notice
+- list - gives you the last 6 notice to choose from

 Libraries:
 - pyTelegramBotAPI